23rd Amsterdam Colloquium

 The Amsterdam Colloquia aim at bringing together linguists, philosophers, logicians, cognitive scientists and computer scientists who share an interest in the formal study of the semantics and pragmatics of natural and formal languages.

-The 23rd Amsterdam Colloquium will feature two workshops, one on Biases in Language and Cognition and one on Compositional Approaches to Projection, and one evening lecture, jointly organized with the E.W.
+The 23rd Amsterdam Colloquium will feature two workshops, one on Biases in Language and Cognition and one on Compositional Approaches to Projection, and one evening lecture by Prof. Craige Roberts, jointly organized with the E.W.
 Beth Foundation.

 The submission of abstracts are handled via EasyChair at the following link: